 PRINCIPALS means the Vice Chancellor of the University and the Principals of the College and RNIB.

 DAYS will refer to week days; WEEKS will refer to term time weeks when all of the constituent colleges are in session and YEAR will refer to the academic year.

+CONNECTED PERSONS means any person falling within one of the following categories and where payment to that person might result in the relevant Trustee obtaining benefit: (a) any spouse, civil partner, parent, child, brother, sister, grandparent or grandchild of a Trustee; or (b) the spouse or civil partner of any person in (a); or (c) any other person in a relationship with a Trustee which may reasonably be regarded as equivalent to such a relationship; or (d) any company or LLP or firm of which a Trustee is a paid director, member, partner or employee, or shareholder holding more than 1% of the capital;

 4. MEMBERSHIP

 The Membership of the Union will consist of

-Associate Members
+Full Members

 All currently registered students who have not exercised their right to opt out of membership of the union, of constituent colleges which have paid grants in accordance with Paragraph 5, and all Union sabbatical officers during their period of office.